 This model predicts that slums are more prevalent near to the city center, but that might not be the case if we extended the model to include income heterogeneity.
-If we allowed for rich and poor urbanites, then those who could afford it will live closer to the city center to avoid commuting costs and will be less likely to live in slums.
+If we allowed for rich and poor urbanites, then those who could afford it will live closer to the city center to avoid commuting costs, and but not in slums.
 This pattern of income sorting can explain why developing world cities often have slums on the urban edge.
-A second explanation for decentralized slums is that property rights were more poorly protected on the urban edge, making squatting easier.
+A second explanation for slums far from the city center is that property rights were more poorly protected on the urban edge, making squatting easier.